1. Slurm workload manager

 scontrol show details of configuration

 Use above commands to get information about nodes and partitions.
-There are many command line options available, please run man sinfo and man scontrol for detailed information about command options.
+There are many command line options available, please run man sinfo and man scontrol for detailed information about options.

 A few useful examples show information for: